It’s tough to live with low credit scores. When you neglect bad credit, basic financial dealings become much more expensive and difficult to obtain.

 6. Remove variations of names and addresses.

-Updating your personal information on credit reports is important to fix credit, improve credit scores and dispute negative tradelines.
-You’ be surprised at how many variations of your name, address and Social Security number, telephone number, birthdates and employer on your credit reports.
+Updating your personal information on credit reports is an important credit fix strategy.
+You’d be surprised at how many variations of your name, address, Social Security number, phone number, birthdates, and employer information are maintained on credit reports.

 Your credit report should contain ONE version of your current name and ONE current address.
-Deleting outdated and incorrect personal information can improve your chance to remove negative tradelines associated with those old addresses.
+Deleting outdated and incorrect personal information can improve your chances of a successful credit dispute.

 7. Fix credit errors and mistakes